-OVERVIEW: The Simons Foundation is one of the largest science research funders in the country, with a $2 billion trust.
-The foundation launched a huge program in 2014 to study the microbial ecosystems of the ocean and gain better understanding of carbon and energy processes in the ocean.
+OVERVIEW: The Simons Foundation is one of the largest science research funders in the country.
+In 2014, it launched a program to study the microbial ecosystems of the ocean and better understand the ocean's carbon and energy processes.

-The driving force behind the Simons Foundation is research of basic science, with an emphasis on tackling profound mysteries with both experimental and theoretical research.
-It’s known for making many grants, holding open calls for applications, and giving multi-year support for researchers without too many strings attached.
-With funding well over $100 million annually, it’s one of the most influential research foundations around.
+The Simons Foundation makes several grants, holds open calls for applications, and gives multi-year support for researchers without too many strings attached.
+With funding well over $100 million annually, it has become one of the most influential research foundations in the world.

-A total of eight founding science investigators are already in place with SCOPE, but the collaboration is only getting started.
-SCOPE is in the process of staffing up its larger group of investigators.
-The first request for applications in the summer of 2014 called for researchers to apply to become Simons Investigators, who receive up to $300,000 a year with a substantial amount of leeway.
-Those selected are funded for three years, with an opportunity to renew at the end of that term.
+While SCOPE already hosts several founding investigators, the collaboration is young and seeks more Simons Investigators, who receive up to $300,000 a year with a substantial amount of leeway.
+Those selected are funded for three years and may renew at the end of that term.
 To learn more about the current Investigators and projects, click here.

-Scientists who apply must be on tenure track, tenured, or comparably established researchers, but Simons is most interested in funding early- or mid-career researchers.
+In order to secure a grant, applicants must be scientists who are on the tenure track, tenured, or are comparably established researchers; however, Simons is most interested in funding early- or mid-career researchers.
 Other desired traits include high productivity, creativity and risk-taking, as well as a commitment to collaboration and participation at the ALOHA station in the North Pacific.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)